Andreas Martinsen: Playing career

 On 6 June 2017, Martinsen was re-signed to a one-year, one-way deal with the Canadiens.
-After participating in Montreal's training camp and pre-season, Martinsen failed to make the club and was reassigned to AHL inaugural affiliate, the Laval Rocket, on 3 October 2017.
+After participating in Montreal's training camp and pre-season, Martinsen failed to make the club and was reassigned to its AHL affiliate, the Laval Rocket, on 3 October 2017.
 The following day, on the opening of the 2017–18 season, Martinsen was traded by the Canadiens to the Chicago Blackhawks in exchange for Kyle Baun.
 He would continue in the AHL with the Rockford IceHogs.

 On 7 June 2018, Martinsen agreed to a one-year extension to remain with the Blackhawks.
-Making the Blackhawks opening night roster for the 2018–19 season, Martinsen appeared in 24 games registering 1 goal and 4 points, before he was sent down to the AHL after his role diminished under new head coach Jeremy Colliton.
+Making the Blackhawks' opening night roster for the 2018–19 season, Martinsen appeared in 24 games registering 1 goal and 4 points, before he was sent down to the AHL after his role diminished under new head coach Jeremy Colliton.
 He played the remainder of the campaign with Rockford, compiling 11 points in 38 games.

 On 5 July 2019, Martinsen signed as a free agent to a one-year, two-way contract with the Anaheim Ducks.
-After attending the Ducks 2019 training camp, Martinsen was assigned to begin the 2019–20 season, with AHL affiliate, the San Diego Gulls.
+After attending the Ducks 2019 training camp, Martinsen was assigned to begin the 2019–20 season with the AHL affiliate San Diego Gulls.
 He was scoreless in a lone appearance with the Gulls before he was traded by the Ducks along with a 2021 seventh-round draft selection to the Pittsburgh Penguins in exchange for Erik Gudbranson on 26 October 2019.
-He was immediately assigned to continue in the AHL with affiliate, the Wilkes-Barre/Scranton Penguins.
+He was immediately assigned to the AHL affiliate Wilkes-Barre/Scranton Penguins.
 In joining Wilkes-Barre, Martinsen struggled to find his role, producing just three points through 24 games.
-On 24 January 2020, Martinsen was placed on unconditional waivers by the Penguins, in order to complete a mutual termination of his contract.
-On 27 January 2020, Martinsen returned to Europe and agreed to join Swiss club, EV Zug of the National League (NL), for the remainder of the season.
+On 24 January 2020, Martinsen was placed on unconditional waivers by the Penguins to complete a mutual termination of his contract.
+On 27 January 2020, Martinsen returned to Europe and agreed to join Swiss club EV Zug of the National League (NL) for the remainder of the season.

-As a free agent, Martinsen opted to return to his origins, agreeing to a contract with Lillehammer IK on 23 September 2020.
+As a free agent, Martinsen opted to return to Norway, agreeing to a contract with Lillehammer IK on 23 September 2020.

-In the third season of his stint with Lillehammer in 2022–23, Martinsen posted 8 points through 15 games before leaving the club for fellow Norwegian outfit, Vålerenga, on 2 January 2023.
+In the third season of his stint with Lillehammer in 2022–23, Martinsen posted 8 points through 15 games before leaving the club for fellow Norwegian outfit Vålerenga, on 2 January 2023.

+On 27 April 2023 Martinsen signed with Storhamar Hockey.

 International play

-Martinsen was first selected to compete at the international stage as a junior for Norway at the 2007 World Under-18 Championships.
-Finishing with a Division 1 Bronze medal, Martinsen was a fixture in the Norwegian junior team throughout his junior eligibility.
-Martinsen made his Senior international debut for Norway as a 20-year-old at the 2010 IIHF World Championships.
-He has appeared in each World Championships since, marking 7 consecutive Championships as of 2016.
+Martinsen was first selected to compete on the international stage as a junior for Norway at the 2007 World Under-18 Championships.
+Finishing with a Division 1 bronze medal, Martinsen was a fixture on the Norwegian junior team throughout his junior eligibility.
+Martinsen made his senior international debut for Norway as a 20-year-old at the 2010 IIHF World Championships.
+He has appeared in each World Championships since, marking 7 consecutive championships as of 2016.